Oregon's Rugged Coast and California's Ancient RedwoodsA Place Time Has Forgotten

 Have you ever witnessed something so powerful, yet beautiful that you couldn’t quite convey to others the feelings you felt while there?
 The Oregon coast and coastal Redwood Forests are sure to do just that!
 With amazing jagged sea stacks, crashing waves, natural caves and bridges, the coast of Oregon has no shortage of opportunity to make great images that will leave your friends and family in awe!
 The mystical Redwood forests of Northern California offers totally different types of conditions with lush, green trillium, moss, ferns, massive blossoming Rhododendrons, and morning lights rays piercing the veil of fog that will leave you completely speechless!

-This workshop includes Lodging for 4 nights in an “Air B&B Type setting.
-Some rooms may be shared, and tuition based on single or double occupancy.
+This workshop includes Lodging for 4 nights in hotels and an “Air B&B Type setting.
+3 (three) SINGLE Occupancy and 2 DOUBLE occupancy Spaces available.
 Keeping the group together, close and bonded has forged so many friendships on these workshops!

 Transportation, food and drink are not included.

 Limited to only 5 Students

 To reduce our time traveling to and from locations we have carefully chosen our lodging each step of the way.
 As a result of some of these locations being outside of the main tourist towns our lodging is a mix of double occupancy hotel rooms and Air B&B’s.
 The Air B&B’s are a mix of single occupancy rooms and double occupancy rooms.
 These are on a first come, first serve basis.